CurveDocs/curve-docs/docs/stableswap_exchange/pools/admin_pool_settings.md

 ## Overview

-The following are methods that may only be called by the pool admin (``owner``).
+The following are methods that may only be called by the pool admin (`owner`).

 Additionally, some admin methods require a two-phase transaction process, whereby changes are committed in a first transaction and after a forced delay applied via a second transaction.
-The minimum delay after which a committed action can be applied is given by the constant pool attribute ``admin_actions_delay``, which is set to 3 days.
+The minimum delay after which a committed action can be applied is given by the constant pool attribute `admin_actions_delay`, which is set to 3 days.

-## Pool Ownership Methods
+## **Pool Ownership Methods**

-### `StableSwap.commit_transfer_ownership`
+### `commit_transfer_ownership`
 !!! description "StableSwap.commit_transfer_ownership(_owner: address)"

-    Initiate an ownership transfer of pool to ``_owner``.
+    Initiate an ownership transfer of pool to `_owner`.

     | Input      | Type   | Description |
     | ----------- | -------| ----|